johnnyreilly/Understanding-API-data-fetching-methods-in-React/TALK.md

 <!-- .slide: style="text-align: left;" -->
 <aside class="notes">

-Here we've made a slight change by using a const to narrow the type
+Here we've made a slight change by using a const (not let) to narrow the type

 This is more readable, and it's idiomatic JS